fromage-fraser/dd-gui/README.md

   stale-link cleanup.
 The native mapper context menu includes `Show DD4 room data`, and `ddmap info` prints the current room's persisted record.
 - **Character sheet:** profile image, character details, statistics, and resistances.
+Characters below level 100 receive role-aware compact segmented condition gauges from `Char.Vitals`: ordinary characters have `THIRST` and `HUNGER`, Vampires replace those with a red `BLOOD` gauge backed by `rage/maxrage`, and Werewolves retain `THIRST` and `HUNGER` while gaining a red `RAGE` gauge.
+DD4 exempts Vampires from normal hunger/thirst decay; their rage resource is the blood reserve.
+Werewolf rage rises in wolf or direwolf form, drains outside those forms, and becomes compulsive above 90.
+At level 100 and above, ordinary hunger/thirst bars are hidden while a Vampire's `BLOOD` or a Werewolf's `RAGE` remains available.
+The gauges are also hidden on older servers that do not provide the relevant current/maximum fields.
-Characters below level 100 also receive compact segmented `THIRST` and `HUNGER` gauges from `Char.Vitals`.
-The gauges are hidden for Vampires, whose DD4 condition values do not decay, and on older servers that do not provide the new current/maximum fields.
-Character conditions appear in a compact portrait grid of touching 19px square black tiles with dark-red edges that starts at the lower-right, fills five icons right-to-left, and wraps upward.
+  Character conditions appear
+  in a compact portrait grid of touching 19px square black tiles with dark-red edges that starts at the lower-right, fills five icons right-to-left, and wraps upward.
 Each icon's artwork bounds are centered inside its tile automatically,